The PHD2 main window is designed for ease of use and clarity.

 available in the field of view

-- Choose a guide star and calibrate the guider
+- Let PHD2 auto-select a suitable star and calibrate the guider

 - Continue guiding on the target star while using various